And so it begins...

 I've always had a keen interest in computing.
 Not just as a user, but also in understanding how everything works.
 This developed into a specific interest in Information Security, particularly the areas of ethical hacking and web application security.
-This past 12 months I have actively taken steps to develop new skills in these areas, with an ultimate aim of pursuing a career in Information Security.
-As with many things in life, there are no shortcuts, but I am determined to "try harder" and put in the effort to achieve this goal... and learn some cool stuff along the way!
+Over the past 12 months I have actively taken steps to develop new skills in these areas, with an ultimate aim of enhancing my career in Information Security.
+As with many things in life, there are no shortcuts, but I am determined to "try harder" and put in the effort... and learn some cool stuff along the way!

 So, what have I done so far?